 PACT Beauty Recycling Programs

 You can see the most up to date and complete PACT member list here.
-Below are a few of the clean beauty companies I know and love!
+Below are a few of the clean beauty companies and non toxic makeup brands I know and love!

 INNERSENSE (my hair care company of choice at the moment – use code luci15 for 15% off first purchase)